🍎 🍕 Less apples, more pizza 🤔 Have you seen Buffett’s portfolio recently?Explore for Free

 © Reuters.
 A morning jogger gestures as he runs past a fire lit by members of the New Jersey Forest Fire Service as part of back burning efforts alongside Palisades Interstate Parkway in Englewood Cliffs, New Jersey, U.S., November 8, 2024.
 Julian Leshay Guadalupe/N

-Cal Fire added that the fire remained a threat to critical infrastructure and that islands would continue to burn within its footprint.
+Fueled by dry brush and steep, rugged terrain, the fire remained a threat to critical infrastructure and islands would continue to burn within its footprint.

-Among those who lost a home to the blaze is Dennis Gottlieb of Ventura County.
+Among those who lost a home was Dennis Gottlieb of Ventura County.
 He counted himself lucky to be alive as he waited early on Friday morning at a shelter at Padre Serra Parish Catholic Church in Camarillo, California.
-He lost everything but his truck.
+He said he lost all his possessions except his truck.

 "Suddenly the smoke got real heavy and embers were falling all around," he said.
 "It was hot, real hot, like 150 degrees (65 C).
 So I grabbed the keys to my truck," he said.
 He and his wife, Linda Fellerman, barely made it out.
 One road was blocked by a fallen tree until a neighbor with a chainsaw cut it away.